FEATURE AVAILABILITY: LogicMonitor Pro and Enterprise

 5. Click on the newly-added resource, an Action drop-down menu is displayed.

-6. Click Edges to filter relationships between resources.
+6. Click Connections to filter relationships between resources.

-Each added relationship consists of a second vertex, connected to the first vertex by an edge.
+Each added relationship consists of a second vertex, connected to the first vertex by an connection.

 7. From the Actions drop-down menu, click “Unpin”, to unpin a resource.